-Important: If you need to visit a Social Security office, complete the OSSNAP application and schedule an appointment here.
+Important: If you need to visit a Social Security office, start your application online and self-schedule an appointment at ssa.gov/ICON (OSSNAP is legacy; current process uses ICON tool).

 March 07, 2026 Update: Many U.S. citizens can replace cards online via my Social Security if no record changes.
-Non-citizens usually require in-person with immigration docs.
-Free, 3/year & 10 lifetime limit still applies.
+Non-citizens usually require in-person with DHS/USCIS docs.
+Free, 3/year & 10 lifetime limit still applies (exceptions for name/work auth changes).

 Social Security Card Replacement in 2026